-We compete in the North American dog and cat food market, which had 2013 retail sales of \$22.5 billion and has grown at an average compounded annual growth rate of 3.6% from 2008 to 2013, according to Euromonitor.
+We compete in the North American dog and cat food market, which had 2013 retail sales of \$22.5 billion and has grown at an average compounded annual growth rate of 3.6% over the past six years, according to Euromonitor.
 The pet food market has historically been resilient as consumers continue to spend on their pets even during economic downturns.
-Within the pet food market, premium and/or natural brands are gaining market share, according to Packaged Facts.
+Within the pet food market, premium and/or natural brands are gaining market share.
 We believe pet food industry growth is being driven by increasing pet ownership in U.S. households, a growing trend of pet humanization as pet owners view their pets as family members, and a greater consumer focus on health and wellness.